Climate-Critical Workforce Training, Equipment & Infrastructure Grants

 The following entities are eligible to serve as a Lead Applicant:

-• Workforce Development Organizations
+• Workforce Development Organizations, both Non-Profit and For-Profit.

-• MassHire Workforce Investment Boards and Career Centers
+• MassHire Workforce Investment Boards and Career Centers.

 Applicants are also eligible to apply for MassCEC’s other workforce development grants and programs, as long as those applications seek support for separate and distinct efforts from those described in this application.